rogeriochaves/bmo/README.md

 ✅ Streamed text-to-speech audio

+✅ Multi-language (basically it understands all languages with Whisper and ChatGPT, and speaks English, German, Polish, Spanish, Italian, French, Portuguese and Hindi with Elevenlabs)

 ## Installation

 To run BMO, first you will need to have at least python 3.7 version installed on your macOS or Raspberry PI, check it with: